What is a Family Resource Center (FRC)?

 Everything that an FRC does is designed to build upon one or more of the Five Strengths.

-While other parenting education options and children’s activities exist in many communities, Family Resource Center’s services are centered around proven approaches to help parents and caregivers:
+Family Resource Center’s services are centered around proven approaches to help parents and caregivers:

 - Teach children how to understand their feelings